RouninMedia/DOCSS/README.md

 The **three** principle advantages of DOCSS are:

-1. This approach to stylesheet formatting easily enables the stylesheet author to maintain consistent "house style" colours and dimensions across any number of elements;
+1. This approach to stylesheet formatting easily enables the stylesheet author to consistently maintain and update "house style" colours and dimensions across any number of elements - especially when used in conjunction with **CSS Custom Variables**;

-2. debugging the stylesheet becomes very straightforward; and
+2. debugging the stylesheet becomes remarkably straightforward; and

 3. refactoring the stylesheet as it evolves and grows becomes very straightforward.